Cancellation of Debt Income

 Check our IRS Audit Guide for more details on this topic, including a discussion on best practices in audit defense.

 Massey and Company CPA is a boutique tax and accounting firm serving individuals and small businesses in Atlanta, Chicago and throughout the country.
-Our services include tax return preparation, tax planning for businesses and individuals, IRS tax problem resolution, IRS audit defense, sales tax, and small business accounting and bookkeeping.
+Our services include tax return preparation, tax planning for businesses and individuals, estates and trusts, IRS tax problem resolution, IRS auditssales taxes, small business accounting, and bookkeeping clean up services

 Massey and Company CPA